Fluffernuttersandwich/Smorgasbord_Reborn/README.md

 # Troubleshooting

 1. Are you sure you are on the correct game version?
-Currently this is 7DtD game version: **2.5**
+Currently this is 7DtD game version: **2.5** , not experimental!
 ![image](https://github.com/user-attachments/assets/35817f2d-4a25-447c-87ef-48097b12d104)